 If we can’t help, check out these other community resources.

 All applications for services are taken over the phone.
-To submit an application for service please call us at 330-743-7800.
+To submit an Emergency Repair Application please call us at 330-743-7800.

 Our office is open Monday through Friday 7:00 a.m. to 3:00 p.m.
 We are closed on weekends and holidays.